Azure/cyclecloud-gridengine/README.md

 * * * * * . $SGE_ROOT/common/settings.sh && /usr/local/bin/azge autoscale -c /opt/cycle/gridengine/autoscale.json
 ```

+## Creating a hybrid cluster

+Cyclecloud will support the scenario of bursting to the cloud.
+The base configuration assumes that the `$SGE_ROOT`
+directory is available to the cloud nodes.
+This assumption can be relaxed by setting `gridengine.shared.spool = false`,
+`gridengine.shared.bin = false` and installing GridEngine locally.
+For a simple case, you should provide a filesystem that can be mounted by the execute nodes which contains the `$SGE_ROOT` directory
+and configure that mount in the optional settings.
+When the dependency of the sched and shared directories are released, you
+can shut down the scheduler node that is part of the cluster by-default and use the configurations
+from the external filesystem.

+1. Create a new gridengine cluster
+1. Disable return proxy
+1. Replace /sched and /shared with external filesystems
+1. Save the cluster
+1. Remove the scheduler node
+1. Configure cyclecloud-gridengine with _autoscale.json_ to use the new cluster

 ## Using Univa Grid Engine in CycleCloud

 CycleCloud project for GridEngine uses _sge-2011.11_ by default.
 You may use your own